Sebastian-0912/AICUP2024/README.md

 ## Introduction

 This repository contains the related code used for our 2024 AICUP implementation.
 We have augmented the dataset significantly (such as horizontal and vertical flipping, and cropping).
 When training the model, we trained the lane and river models separately, so we have two trained models.
-Finally, we trained multiple models and used an ensemble method to increase our accuracy.
+Finally, we trained multiple models with different hyperparameter and used an ensemble method to increase our accuracy.

 ### Instructions for Using This Code